 Disruption of the thyroid hormone system is increasingly being recognized as an important toxicity pathway, as it can cause many adverse outcomes.
 Thyroid hormones do not only play an important role in the adult individual, but they are also critical during embryonic development.
 Thyroid hormones (THs) play an important role in a wide range of biological processes in vertebrates including growth, development, reproduction, cardiac function, thermoregulation, response to injury, tissue repair and homeostasis.
 Numerous chemicals are known to disturb thyroid function, for example by inhibiting thyroperoxidase (TPO) or deiodinase (DIO), upregulating excretion pathways or modifying gene expression.
 The two major thyroid hormones are triiodothyronine (T3) and thyroxine (T4), both iodinated derivatives of tyrosine.
-The synthesis of the thyroid hormones is a process that involves several steps.
-Thyroglobulin, the thyroid hormone precursor, is produced by the thyroid epithelial cells and transported to the lumen via exocytosis.
-Then thyroperoxidase (TPO) plays an essential role in the production of mainly T4.
-The prohormone T4 is then released in the circulation under the influence of thyroid stimulating hormone (TSH), in order to be transported to the various tissues, including the liver, the kidneys and the heart.
 Most TH actions depend on the binding of T3 to its nuclear receptors.
 Active and inactive THs are tightly regulated by enzymes called iodothyronine deiodinases (DIO).
 The activation occurs via outer ring deiodination (ORD), i.e. removing iodine from the outer, phenolic ring of T4 to form T3, while inactivation occurs via inner ring deiodination (IRD), i.e. removing iodine from the inner tyrosol ring of T4 or T3.

 Three types of iodothyronine deiodinases (DIO1-3) have been described in vertebrates that activate or inactivate THs and are therefore important mediators of TH action.
 All deiodinases are integral membrane proteins of the thioredoxin superfamily that contain selenocysteine in their catalytic centre.
-Type I deiodinase is capable to convert T4 into T3, as well as to convert rT3 to the inactive thyroid hormone 3,3'-T2, through outer ring deiodination. rT3, rather than T4, is the preferred substrate for DIO1. furthermore, DIO1 has a very high K_m (μM range, compared to nM range for DIO2) (Darras and Van Herck, 2012).
+Type I deiodinase is capable of both ORD and IRD, including the conversion of T4 into T3, as well as the conversion of reverse T3 (rT3) to the inactive thyroid hormone 3,3'-Diiodothyronine (3,3' T2)3,3'-T2. rT3, rather than T4, is the preferred substrate for DIO1. furthermore, DIO1 has a very high Km (μ M range, compared to nM range for DIO2) (Darras and Van Herck, 2012).
 Type II deiodinase (DIO2) is only capable of ORD activity with T4 as a preferred substrate (i.e., activation of T4 to T3).
-DIO3 can inner ring deiodinate T4 and T3 to the inactive forms of THs, reverse T3, (rT3) and 3,3'-T2 respectively.
-DIO2 is a transmembrane protein anchored to the endoplasmic reticulum and the active site faces the perinuclear cytosol.
+DIO3 can inner ringdeiodinate T4 and T3 to the inactive forms of THs, reverse T3, (rT3) and 3,3'-T2 respectively.
+DIO1 is a plasma membrane protein with its catalytic domain facing the cytosol.
+The relative contribution of the DIOs to thyroid hormone levels varies amongst species, developmental stages and tissues.

 At this time, there are no approved OECD or EPA guideline protocols for measurement of DIO inhibition.
 Deiodination is the major pathway regulating T3 bioavailability in mammalian tissues.
-In vitro assays can be used to examine inhibition of deiodinase 2 (DIO2) activity upon exposure to thyroid disrupting compounds.
+In vitro assays can be used to examine inhibition of deiodinase 1 (DIO1) activity upon exposure to thyroid disrupting compounds.